 Happenings during this long period in Kadazan History timeline need researching before the evidence are gone forever.
 Perhaps these are already gone.

-This was only about 600 years ago.
+This was about 600 to 800 years ago.
 The time period needs verifying.
 It would appear that a longer period is more acceptable.
 If not, then you may argue that the Dusun Lotud, the Tatana and Sungai, for example, may have come from groups distinct from the Tolinting.

 The Tolinting settlement at Tampios could have been a later development after people started to develop the desire to live as a community due to several reasons.
 One of these was safety in numbers because of the increasingly dangerous environment due to the intrusion by outsiders.